loganmj/combat-calculator/Docs/Math.md

 success/failure case, and is evaluated independently.
 All calculations in this project will be based on these discrete die rolls, which in the context of statistics are called a *Bernoulli trial* or *Bernoulli experiment*, and a sequence of such outcomes is called a *Bernoulli process*.

+This document outlines the concepts and steps necessary to perform combat calculations for Warhammer 40k, and discloses how probability values are determined.

 ## Probability of Success in a Single Trial
 Statistics is based on probability, expressed as a decimal value, with the highest probability being 1.
 A probability of 1 represents an event that is guaranteed to occur.
 In statistics, probability of success in a trial is denoted by $p$.
 Probability can also be expressed as a percent value, with 1 being 100% probability, and all other $p$ values being some probability below 100.